Kingsolomon445/gdAdmissionPredictor/README.md

 # gdAdmissionPredictor
-A model that predicts your likelihood of getting a graduate admission
+A regression model that predicts your likelihood of getting a graduate admission

 Dataset used from [kaggle](https://www.kaggle.com/datasets/mohansacharya/graduate-admissions)